NYC lawmakers pass bill giving noncitizens right to vote

 NEW YORK (AP) — Noncitizens in New York City would gain the right to vote in municipal elections under a measure approved Thursday by the City Council that would give access to the ballot box to 800,000 green card holders and so-called Dreamers.

 Only a potential veto from Mayor Bill de Blasio stood in the way of the measure becoming law, but the Democrat has said he would not veto it.
-It’s unclear whether the bill might still face legal challenges.
+It’s unclear whether the bill might face legal challenges.

 The Council’s vote was a historic moment for an effort that had long languished.